apache/spark/docs/ml-linalg-guide.md

 If you only want to enable it in your project, include `com.github.fommil.netlib:all:1.1.2` as a dependency of your project.

-## Install Native Linear Algebra Libraries
+## Install native linear algebra libraries

-Intel MKL and OpenBLAS are two most popular native linear algebra libraries, you can choose one of them based on your preference.
-We described basic instructions as below.
+Intel MKL and OpenBLAS are two most popular native linear algebra libraries.
+You can choose one of them based on your preference.
+We provide basic instructions as below.
 You can refer to [netlib-java documentation](https://github.com/fommil/netlib-java) for more advanced installation instructions.

 ### Intel MKL

 - Download and install Intel MKL.
 The installation should be done on all nodes of the cluster.
-We assume the installation location is $MKLROOT.
+We assume the installation location is $MKLROOT (Eg. /opt/intel/mkl).
-- Make sure `/usr/local/lib` is in system library search path and run the following commands:
+- Create soft links to `libmkl_rt.so` with specific names in system library search paths.
+For instance, make sure `/usr/local/lib` is in system library search paths and run the following commands:
 ```
 $ ln -sf $MKLROOT/lib/intel64/libmkl_rt.so /usr/local/lib/libblas.so.3
 $ ln -sf $MKLROOT/lib/intel64/libmkl_rt.so /usr/local/lib/liblapack.so.3